suprtrtl/Dynamix/README.md

 # Dynamix
-A science and technology modpack about automating and making machines.
+A science and technology modpack about automating items, making machines and commiting pure destruction.

 ## Installation
 Currently there is no way to easily install Dynamix.
 It is possible to copy and paste the mods, configs and scripts into a minecraft instance.